ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/EncapsulateAPortableAIApplication.md

   <img width="600" src="image\22.png">
 </p>

+#### Prepare required files for creating a customization docker image
+* Download required files from [here](/advan) to your local directory, and make sure that you have put all the necessary contents or components into the directory.

 #### Create and run a container with the base image
-* Firstly, we start a container to be a base for creating a customization docker image later.
-* In order to automatically launch your own application in the container, you have to copy required files from your local host directory such as `/home/advan/Downloads/azure_docker/app` to a folder of the container that you created.
-In this repo, I created a folder named `advan` in my container, and there are `a model file from Azure Custom Vision`, [.py files](sample%20codes/python/), and [a video file](video/) as inference input in it.
-* Enter the following command
+* Enter the following command, and `your local directory` is the directory where you saved the required files.

 ```
-$ sudo docker run --gpus all -e DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix -v <your local directory>:/dmc -it --rm datamachines/cudnn_tensorflow_opencv:11.6.2_2.9.1_4.6.0-20220815 bash
+$ sudo docker run -v <your local directory>:/advan -it --rm datamachines/cudnn_tensorflow_opencv:11.6.2_2.9.1_4.6.0-20220815 bash
 ```

 #### Encapsulate a customization docker image from the running container
-Make sure you have put all the necessary contents or components into the running container and then just enter the following command.

-> _REMARK_: Keep the container running while executing the command.
+> REMARK: Keep the container running.

 * Open a new terminal and check the running container ID, and then enter the following command